guillaumebrunerie/Chromiarch-OS/README.md

 and working.
 If the touchpad has a strange behaviour, try to reboot one more time (I don’t know why this is needed sometimes).

-We will now make the system more user-friendly by making it start everything needed automatically at boot.

 Hostname
 --------